jharmn/do-web-mongo-bootstrap/README.md

 ## Usage for `create.sh`

+`create.sh` is just a collection of calls to the other `*.sh` scripts.
+Any individual script can be used to complete individual steps.
+Consider `create.sh` a "quick start", and practical documentation for the other scripts.

 * Uses smallest DigitalOcean instance sizes...edit if you want to pay more.
 * Specifies local `~/.ssh/id_rsa.pub` for `ssh_key` when creating droplets (creates key in DO as well)).
 This means you can use `docker-machine ssh WEB_NAME|MONGO_NAME` or `ssh WEB_NAME|MONGO_NAME`, implictly using `ssh`.
 * Tags all instances with `TAG` to keep your droplet list organized.